-Under the above programs the Academy recorded \$904,073 this fiscal year from the Foundation Program and Casino Tax Revenues. \$174,731 was recognized from Federal grants and other intergovernmental sources.
+Under the above programs the Academy recorded \$1,135,421 this fiscal year from the Foundation Program and Casino Tax Revenues. \$735,422 was recognized from Federal and State grants.

 Accrued Liabilities - Obligations incurred but unpaid at June 30 are reported as accrued liabilities in the accompanying financial statements.
-These liabilities consisted of Accounts Payable and Accrued Expenses totaling \$827,265 at June 30, 2018.
+These liabilities consisted of Accounts Payable and Accrued Expenses totaling \$1,429,913 at June 30, 2022.